silverstripe/silverstripe-framework/docs/en/reference/templates.md

 	$Modulus(value, offset) // returns an int
 	$MultipleOf(factor, offset) // returns a boolean.

 The following example demonstrates how you can use $Modulus(4) to generate custom column names based on your loop statement.
-Note that this works for any control statement (not just children)
+Note that this works for any control statement (not just children).

 	:::ss
 	<% loop Children %>